This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Sorrel is a relative of rhubarb, and the leaves contain small amounts of oxalic acid that’s not harmful when consumed in small quantities, (unless you are sensitive to oxalates).

 Sorrel tastes best in early spring; it becomes bitter as the weather warms.
-It’s a delicacy that is hard to find in markets because it wilts shortly after harvest.
-Garden sorrel is hardy to Zone 5; French sorrel is hardy to Zone 6.
+It’s a delicacy that is hard to find in markets because it wilts quickly after harvest.
+Garden sorrel is perennial down to Zone 5; French sorrel is perennial to Zone 6.
+With mulching, sorrel will overwinter in colder climates.

 Resources